RTL-SDR "wideband" receivers

 performance can be improved somewhat if noise is deliberately inserted

-in the analog input as it causes a bit of spectral spreading,
+in the analog input as it causes a bit of dithering,

 somewhat suppressing the effects of quantization noise.
 In